 One good strategy is to use modern technology to remind us.
 Set a calendar reminder at least once a day with a keyword like, “meditate or mindfulness break.”
 Then, use your willpower to take a break.
 Once you’ve done this for a while you’ll begin to look forward to this mental oasis.
 That’s when your mindfulness and meditation breaks will begin to pay off.

 Feeling your emotions is easier for some personality types than others.
-In fact, those who understand the Enneagram Type 4 know that they can become fixated on their emotions.
+Those who understand the Enneagram Type 4 know that they can become fixated on their emotions.
 On the other hand, type 9 would be more inclined to ignore their emotions as a strategy to “make it” through the day.

 Enneagram Personality Profile

 We highly recommend the Enneagram Personality Profile.
 It’s a part of the basic tools of our blended learning process.
-This tool can help you identify your burdens and also provide guidance on how to go about laying them down.
+This tool can help you identify your burdens and also guide you in learning to lay them down.
 The Enneagram Personality Profile is a set of scientifically validated questions.
-Answering these questionnaires honestly will enable you to identify your default personality and instinct settings.
+This tool will enable you to identify your default personality and instinct settings.

 Accepting your emotions is a natural thing that we must re-learn in this modern world.